-- comprises 2 and/or 3 bedroom dwellings with a layout, building orientation and a landscape scheme that make provision for the retention of the existing mature trees on its boundaries and new structural planting to mitigate the impact of development on the scenic beauty of the Area of Outstanding Natural Beauty and that avoid harm to the amenities of adjoining dwellings by way of overlooking; and - 2. is accessed from Church Hill, subject to a planning obligation being agreed to finance and deliver traffic calming measures to Church Hill prior to the occupation of the dwellings.
+- comprises 2 and/or 3 bedroom dwellings with a layout, building orientation and a landscape scheme that make provision for the retention of the existing mature trees on its boundaries and new structural planting to mitigate the impact of development on the scenic beauty of the Area of Outstanding Natural Beauty and that avoid harm to the amenities of adjoining dwellings by way of overlooking; and - 2. is accessed from Church Hill, subject to a planning obligation being agreed to finance and deliver traffic calming measures to Church Hill prior to the occupation of the dwellings; and - 3. demonstrates that access arrangements will not prejudice access to the sites allocated under policies 4 and 8.